MadsHolten/opm-qg/readme.md

 ```

 #### Example 2
-##### Properties do not exist directly on the resource
+##### Properties do not exist directly on the FoI
 ##### postCalc() // putCalc()
-Used if the properties do not exist on the resource itself, but exist on a resource that has a connection to the resource itself.
+Used if the properties do not exist on the FoI itself, but exist on a FoI that has a connection to the FoI.

 A target path for the argument is specified.
-It is given by a triple pattern, and it must start with the resource itself using the "?resource" variable.
+It is given by a triple pattern, and it must start with the FoI itself using the "?foi" variable.

 The name of the target variable can be anything, but the following variables are reserved, and cannot be used: